Cycling Holidays To Suit Everybody – Where To Go and How To Pack

 Israel is an adventure seeker’s paradise and backpacking this little country is great fun.
 The Israelis themselves are an active bunch who just love hiking, camping or cycling.

 One mind-blowing cycling route is crossing the Negev Desert from the tiny town of Mitzpe Ramon, through its epic lunar-scape crater, down to fun-central Eilat.
 The prophets in the days of old had to walk this route but now you can cycle it in just a few days!
 The trail does cross countless army bases and firing ranges and is also hot in the day and cold at night so be sure to bring a map, sunscreen, and your thermals.

 If you are headed to the land of milk and honey, then check out my bumper guide to backpacking Israel.

 The legendary Silk Road is a network of trade routes established during the Chinese Han dynasty by silk traders coming to and from different parts of Asia.
 The routes connect East and West Asia, passing through Iran, into Russia and even Eastern Europe.

 The routes were frequented by the aforementioned traders as well as monks, soldiers and adventurers.
 Today, these ancient routes have found a new lease of popularity amongst travelers wanting to trek or cycle.
 Doing the entire road would take a hell of a lot of time and fitness.
 Nevertheless, there are a few manageable smaller segments located in the Xinjiang Uygur region.
-One of the most fun afternoons I ever spent was cycling across the brand new, Karakoram Highway n that leads from Pakistan to China.
+One of the most fun afternoons I ever spent was cycling across the brand new, Karakoram Highway that leads from Pakistan up to China.